How Much Do Insurance Companies Pay for Pain and Suffering?

 Regardless of how severe the injury is or whether the at-fault party has adequate liability insurance coverage, the victim will have to prove that they experienced pain and suffering that warrants compensation.
 It’s not enough for a victim to simply claim something such as mental distress.
 They would likely need to provide documentation, such as a mental health professional’s written or verbal testimony, to support that claim.
 Ways victims can prove pain and suffering include:

-No matter what level of pain and suffering a victim seeks to claim, the expertise of an experienced personal injury lawyer can help increase the viability of a case.
+No matter what level of pain and suffering a victim seeks to claim, the expertise of an experienced personal injury lawyer or accident attorneys can help increase the viability of a case.

 The Lopez Law Group has decades of experience representing clients in a variety of personal injury cases.
 From auto accidents to on-the-job injuries and beyond, our Texas personal injury lawyers can help you take the best possible course of legal action.
 We are determined to help victims get the compensation they deserve.